google/WebFundamentals/src/content/en/updates/2020/06/devtools.md

 Chromium issue [#1066415](https://crbug.com/1066415)

-## New icons for the activate and deactivate breakpoints buttons {: #breakpoints-buttons }
+## New breakpoints icons {: #breakpoint-icons }

-The Debugger pane in Sources panel has new icons for the activate and deactivate breakpoints buttons.
+The Debugger pane in Sources panel has new icons for activating and deactivating breakpoints.

 The motivation for the new icons was to make the UI more consistent with other GUI debugging tools (which usually styles breakpoints as circles).